splitly25/splitly/docs/database.md

 ```

 **Indexes:**
-- `creatorEmail`: Index for bills created by user
+- `creatorId`: Index for bills created by user
-- `payerEmail`: Index for bills paid by user
+- `payerId`: Index for bills paid by user
 - `participants`: Index for bills user is part of
 - `isSettled`: Index for filtering settled/unsettled bills
 - `createdAt`: Descending index for sorting
 - `paymentDate`: Descending index for sorting

+**Note:** When creating bills with emails, the system will automatically find or create users by email.
+If a user doesn't exist, it will be created with the name extracted from the email (characters before '@').

 **Example (Equal Split):**
 ```javascript